celery/kombu/README.rst

 providing an idiomatic high-level interface for the AMQ protocol, and also provide proven and tested solutions to common messaging problems.

-AMQP is the Advanced Message Queuing Protocol, an open standard protocol for message orientation, queuing, routing, reliability and security.
+`AMQP`_ is the Advanced Message Queuing Protocol, an open standard protocol for message orientation, queuing, routing, reliability and security, for which the `RabbitMQ`_ messaging server is the most popular implementation.

 Features
 ========